carlosblanco/bugs.html/README.md

 Usage
 =====

-Dowload the latest version from here.
+Download the latest version from [here](https://raw.github.com/carlosblanco/bugs.html/master/bugs.html).
 Open it in your favorite text editor and prove a title for your project by setting the value for the title variable.
 You can also provide a logo image by settting the value for the logo variable to the base64 encoding of your image.

     <script>
      var logo ;//= "Your org's logo image base64 encoded"